yochaigal/cairn/wip/2e/making-monsters.md

 - If an ability can be meaningfully avoided or defended against through traditional means, it is an Attack and interacts with HP.
 - If an ability cannot be meaningfully avoided or defended against through traditional means, it is an Ability.
-- If an ability only affects a single PC it should generally have an immediate effect with no chance to Save in that round (possibly not at all).
+- If an ability only affects a single PC, it should generally have an immediate effect with no chance to Save in that round (possibly not at all).
-- If an ability is capable of affecting a group of PCs it should generally call for an immediate Save.
+- If an ability is capable of affecting a group of PCs, it should generally call for an immediate Save.

 ## Monster Stat Block Format